Menu

 London's incumbent suppliers (the default gas and electricity providers in each neighbourhood) are British Gas for gas and EDF for electricity.
 It is worth knowing that the average unit price under the July 2023 price cap is as follows: 30.11p per kWh for electricity and 7.51p per kWh for gas.
 However, previous tenants may have changed the incumbent suppliers, or you may wish to start switching to a different supplier offering a better deal.

 Six big suppliers compete, and many more small and medium-sized suppliers compete.
-With houses becoming more energy efficient, people are turning towards suppliers such as Octopus Energy.
-The company is known for its 100% green electricity approach.
+With houses becoming more energy efficient, people are turning towards suppliers such as Octopus Energy, which is known for its 100% green electricity approach.
+When choosing an energy supplier, it's important to compare tariffs regularly, as prices and deals change frequently.
+Many suppliers offer fixed-rate tariffs that can protect you from price increases for a set period.

 TV and internet packages start at around £30 per month on average.
-To avoid disappointments, note that parts of inner-city London, such as the boroughs of Enfield, Barnet, Barnett, Lewisham, and Westminster, have slower broadband than the national average.
-There are areas in London that barely reach speeds above 10.11 Mbit/s, as in the past years, priority regarding broadband coverage has been given to rural areas.
+To avoid disappointments, note that parts of inner-city London, such as the boroughs of Enfield, Barnet, Barnett, Lewisham and Westminster, have slower broadband than the national average.
+There are areas in London that barely reach speeds above 10.11 Mbit/s, as in past years, priority regarding broadband coverage has been given to rural areas.
+Before committing to a property, it's worth checking the broadband speeds available at that address, especially if you work from home or rely on fast internet for streaming or gaming.

 Finally, there are two methods for paying your water bills.
 You can either install a water metre and pay only for the water you use, or you can be on a fixed tariff, which means that regardless of how much water you use per month, you pay the same amount.
-Water UK estimates that the average monthly water bill is £34.
+In England, the average water bill is £50 a month (or £603 per year).

 Tip: